MaterializeInc/materialize/doc/user/content/ops/deployment.md

 stores all the data from `start-offset` (inclusive) to `end-offset` (exclusive).
-Materialize buffers input records in memory and flushes them every 10 minutes or immediately if the number of buffered records per source exceeds the `--persistence-max-pending-records` parameter.
+Materialize buffers input records in memory and flushes them every 10 minutes or immediately if the number of buffered records per source exceeds the [`--persistence-max-pending-records`][persistence-flag] parameter.
 Setting this flag to a higher value helps Materialize achieve higher ingest and disk write throughput, however this also increases the average latency before records are persisted.

 On restart, Materialize reads back all of the records that had been previously persisted in offset order, and then continues reading from the upstream source for data after the last persisted record in each partition.

-[avro]: /sql/create-source/avro-kafka/#persisting-records-to-local-disk
+[avro]: /sql/create-source/avro-kafka/#persisted-kafka-sources
-[text]: /sql/create-source/text-kafka/#persisted-source
+[text]: /sql/create-source/text-kafka/#persisted-kafka-sources
-[proto]: /sql/create-source/protobuf-kafka/#persisting-protobuf-messages
+[proto]: /sql/create-source/protobuf-kafka/#persisted-kafka-sources
-[csv]: /sql/create-source/csv-kafka/#creating-a-persistent-source-from-a-csv-formatted-kafka-topic
+[csv]: /sql/create-source/csv-kafka/#persisted-kafka-sources
-[json]: /sql/create-source/json-kafka/#persisting-json-records-to-disk
+[json]: /sql/create-source/json-kafka/#persisted-kafka-sources
+[persistence-flag]: /cli/#persistence